Thomas L. Irving

 - Successfully reissued the patent for the low molecular weight heparin drug, Lovenox®, a blockbuster product.

-- Extensively involved in counseling, due diligence, prosecution and prelitigation for other matters involving blockbuster drugs as Pulmicort®, Respules®, Taxotere®, Eloxatin®, Lantus®, Crestor®, and Allegra®, as well as Apidra®, Epiduo Gel®, Rilutek®, Ramipril®, Duexis®, and Viracept®, and other drugs such as Rimonabant®, Lorcaserin®, HMPL 0004®, and BG-12® in clinical trials prior to FDA approval.
+- Extensively involved in counseling, due diligence, prosecution and prelitigation for other matters involving major drugs such as Aloxi®, Tecfidera®, Lorcaserin®, Pulmicort®, Respules®, Taxotere®, Eloxatin®, Lantus®, Crestor®, Targretin®, Brilinta®, Halaven®, and Allegra®, as well as Apidra®, Epiduo Gel®, Rilutek®, Ramipril®, Duexis®, and Viracept®, and other drugs such as Rimonabant® and HMPL 0004®, in clinical trials prior to FDA approval.

-- Helped the firm open its first European office in Brussels, Belgium, 1993.
+- Opened the firm's first European office in Brussels, Belgium, 1993.

 - Selected by his peers for inclusion in The Best Lawyers in America, 2005-2014.